Embedded Electronic Systems Design and Development, BEng Hons (Degree Apprenticeship)

 Class sizes

-A common first year across Engineering programmes results in large lecture groups of 100+ students.
+Common first year modules across Engineering programmes results in large lecture groups of 100+ students.
 However, in order to enhance your learning experience, practical class sizes typically vary from 5 to 30 students depending on the module.
 Similarly, tutorials operate in the same way as practical sessions with class sizes varying according to the nature of the module being studied.

 Independent learning